clojure-grimoire/grimoire/resources/1.6.0/clojure.core/time/docstring.md

 Evaluates expr and prints the time it took.
-Returns the value ofexpr.
+Returns the value of expr.